Friday, 14 October 2016

 |Phairin Phonphibun (on the right with Onuma Singsiri)|

-In LAM PHLOEN SORN YING both Surin Phaksiri and Phairin Phonphibun show the large panel of their talents: Lam phloen, luk thung (including songs brilliantly mixing both genres), references to Laotian culture with some adapted khap thoum from the movie sountrack of Monrak Mae Nam Moon on track 2 and 3 (with Waiphot Phetsuphan as guest star answering Phairin) and a song about Saravane on track 4.
+In LAM PHLOEN SORN YING both Surin Phaksiri and Phairin Phonphibun show the large panel of their talents: Lam phloen, luk thung (including songs brilliantly mixing both genres), references to Laotian culture with some adapted khap thoum from the movie soundtrack of Monrak Mae Nam Moon on track 2 and 3 (with Waiphot Phetsuphan as guest star answering Phairin).
 The arrangements are really interesting and goes from traditional Esan style to various western set up with full classy bands featuring a large horn section in a pure 60's/70's luk thung style or a smaller set up featuring drums, guitars, farfisa organ...
-12 really nice songs and a perfect opportuniy for Phairin Phonphibun to enchant us while jumping from a genre to another...
+12 really nice songs and a perfect opportunity for Phairin Phonphibun to enchant us while jumping from a genre to another...

 PHAIRIN PHONPHIBUN ไพรินทร์ พรพิบูลย์